How Do Some Authors Get HUNDREDS Of Great Reviews, While Others Get Nothing?

 Best selling authors get hundreds of reviews.
 They work hard at making their book a best seller.
 It is NOT an accident.

 If you are overwhelmed, it may be because you are trying to do to much all at one time.
 Instead of trying to get 100 reviews, work on your first five.
 Then once they are in place, work on your next five.
-Though it may soon surpass 100, you still only concentrate on the next five!
+Though you may soon surpass 100 reviews, you still only concentrate on the next five!

 Best of Success!